SoCXin/doc/docs/X86/pio-remote.rst

 This technology allows one to work with remote devices in generic form as you do that with local devices using PlatformIO ecosystem.
 The only one difference is a prefix "remote" before each generic PlatformIO command.
-For example, listing of local and remote devices will look like :ref:`cmd_device_list` and :ref:`cmd_remote_device_list`.
+For example, listing of local and remote devices will look like :ref:`st_stm32f030` and :ref:`cmd_remote_device_list`.

 Installation